Communist Party of India (Marxist): Leadership

-The 24th Congress of the CPI(M) held between April 2nd and 6th, 2025 at Madurai, Tamil Nadu elected a 85 member Central Committee with one seat left vacant.
+The 24th Congress of the CPI(M) held between 2 and 6 April 2025 at Madurai, Tamil Nadu elected an 85-member Central Committee with one seat left vacant.
 There are also seven special invitees and fout permanent invitees to the Central Committee.
-The Central Committee at its meeting held on April 6th, 2025 at the conclusion of the Congress elected a 18 member Politburo.
+The Central Committee at its meeting held on 6 April 2025 at the conclusion of the Congress elected a 18-member Politburo.
 The Central Committee also elected Com.
 M. A. Baby as the General Secretary.
-The post of General Secretary was left vacant after the death of Sitaram Yechury on 12th September 2024. :
+The post of General Secretary was left vacant after the death of Sitaram Yechury on 12 September 2024.